pymeshtool

 - Raises:

-AttributeError – If the image object was not created correctly.
+RuntimeError – If the image object has not been initialized correctly.

 - __init__(filename)